EugenMayer/opnsense-starterkit/README.md

 vagrant up opnsense
 ```

-Now you can either access opensense using `https://localhost:10443` or by `ssh -p 2222 root@localhost`
+Now you can either access OPNsense using `https://localhost:10443` or by `ssh -p 10022 root@localhost`

 Username: root
 Password: opnsense